vladimirvozar/simpleblog/README.md

 - backend usage

 **Frontend:**
-Homepage displays list of paginated posts, ordered by creation date.
-Clicking on certain post title, opens posts page.
-On a sidebar are displayed tag names, and number that shows how many times have certain tag been used in blog posts.
-Tag field is at the same time a progress bar that presents percentage of tag usage.
-Clicking on a tag will render posts that are tagged with clicked tag.
+The homepage displays a list of paginated posts, ordered by creation date.
+Clicking on certain post title opens posts page.
+On a sidebar are displayed tag names and number that shows how many times have certain tag been used in blog posts.
+Tag field is at the same time a progress bar that presents the percentage of tag usage.
+Clicking on a tag will render posts that are tagged with the clicked tag.

 **Backend:**
-User can login to application going to **/login** page.
+Users can log in to the application going to **/login** page.
-When user with **admin** role logs in, an option for *Posts management* becomes available on the sidebar.
-Clicking on this option gets user to the admin area of Simple Blog application, where user (*admin*) can manage both *posts* and *users*.
+When a user with **admin** role logs in, an option for *Posts management* becomes available on the sidebar.
+Clicking on this option gets users to the admin area of Simple Blog application, where users (*admin*) can manage both *posts* and *users*.
-User can logout going to the **/logout** page.
+Users can logout going to the **/logout** page.